Arm-China/Compass_Onnxruntime/zhouyi/docs/Environment_Variable_Description.md

 #### TOOLKIT_LOG_LEVEL

-This corresponds to the log level in the the aipu-toolkit.
+This corresponds to the log level in the the zhouyinpu-toolkit.

 * 0(defalut): LOG_ERROR
 * 1: LOG_WARN